Shareable Discount Links: The Complete Email & SMS Strategy Guide

 Summary:

 Shareable discount links are better than codes-in-email.
-UTM-triggered unique codes are better than both.
-If email/SMS is a major revenue channel, the upgrade is worth it.
+Growth Links are better than both.
+You get smart redirects, stacked incentives, pre-filled carts, and real analytics—all from one link.
+If email, SMS, or influencer marketing is a major revenue channel, the upgrade is worth it.

 Implementation Checklist: Discount Links Done Right